To learn more about us, please review the following brief biographies of the Haverhill House team:

 With more than fifty short stories in print, he has two story collections, Inflictions and Jerks and Other Tales from the Perfect Man, and the novella Got Your Back.
 A father of five daughters, he works at MIT’s Lincoln Laboratory and lives in Haverhill, MA.
 Please visit him at https://johnmcilveen.com.

 Matt Bechtel was born just south of Detroit, Michigan (cursing him a Lions fan), into a mostly-Irish family of dreamers and writers as opposed to the pharmaceutical or construction giants that share his surname.
 As such, he has spent most of his years making questionable life decisions and enjoying the results.
-Mentored by their late-founder Bob Booth, he serves on the Executive Committee of the Northeastern Writers’ Convention (a.k.a.
-Camp Necon) and was a partner in the Necon E-Books digital publishing company, creating and managing the web site for each.
+Mentored by their late-founder Bob Booth, he serves as Chairperson of the Camp Necon convention and was a partner in the Necon E-Books digital publishing company, creating and managing the web site for each.
 His own writing tends towards dark humor / satire and has been compared to Ray Bradbury and Cormac McCarthy.
 He currently lives in the northeast.
 He also has over twenty years of experience in graphic and web design, and samples from his portfolio can be found at www.matt-bechtel.com/portfolio/.

 (Grammar & Content Editor)